legofanlovessayori/rinfox_ie8beta/README.md

 >> set to: FALSE //// **This disables extension signature, which may be a security risk**.
 This can be skipped if you don't want to skin TipTab extension to look like QuickTabs when pressed (icon will still be skinned regardless).

 ###### Thanks to a new update, now you can choose between Translations.
 Pick whichever you like and make sure to start copying only the folders as instructed below.
-4. Go to the installation folder of Firefox (usually inside C:\Program Files\Mozilla Firefox) and copy the **contents** of ffroot folder from rinfox-0.4.1 folder inside it, and replace when prompted the files.
+4. Go to the installation folder of Firefox (usually inside C:\Program Files\Mozilla Firefox) and copy the **contents** of ffroot folder from rinfox folder inside it, and replace when prompted the files.
 5. In Firefox, type about:support.
 Scroll down till you see Profile Folder tab then click Open Folder.
-Copy the entire "chrome" folder from rinfox-0.4.1 folder inside it.
+Copy the entire "chrome" folder from rinfox folder inside it.
 Also in about:support select "Clear Startup Cache".
 6. Close and reopen Firefox.
 7. Now you should see that the layout has been applied, albeit it looks not right.
 To fix it right click on the tabs toolbar and press "Customize Toolbar".
   * If you don't have already (enabled by default) set auto theme by going to about:addons > Themes > Enable Auto theme.